-Many bakeries in Ernakulam displays “Palada” signs.
-The number of signs multiply during the festival seasons.
-This being a milk based desert gets spoilt easily in the tropical heat and humidity.
-So a fresh batch arrives every morning and is usually sold out before noon , especially during Onam and Vishu.
+Many bakeries in Ernakulam displays “Palada” signs all year around.
+The number of signs multiply during the festival seasons, especially during Onam and Vishu.
+It being a milk based desert, palada gets spoilt easily in the tropical heat and humidity.
+The bakeries get a fresh batch every morning and it gets sold out before noon.
 Even my lactose intolerant MIL finds it difficult not to buy a container.

 You can make these with fresh homemade ada or store bought ones, in a pinch even use broken rice noodles.
 Each option changes the texture and taste a little, but all are delicious.
-I prefer homemade fresh Ada , and here is my recipe for quick and easy fresh homemade Ada .
+I prefer homemade fresh Ada , and here is my recipe for quick and easy fresh homemade ada .

 The first step is to prepare the Ada.
 If using fresh , rise and strain.
 If using store bought follow the instrictions on the package or just soak in warm water for 20 minutes, rinse and drain.